by Jarrett Gil

 • BE CONSISTENT WITH YOUR SUPPLEMENTS - Creatine works but has to be taken daily to fully saturate your muscles.
 Protein powder makes your daily protein goal more manageable.

 • TRACK YOUR FOOD - 7 days per week.
-I track my food daily using the 'Cronometer' app with the paid version because it has some additional features that I like.
-However, the free version will do the trick for most.
+I track my food daily using the 'Cronometer' app.

 • GET SOME SLEEP - getting 8 hours vs 5 hours of sleep has consistently shown to have positive effects on body composition.
 More muscle, less fat.